-A parking decal may be obtained from Central Parking Garage, Hours are 7:30 AM to 5:30 PM, Monday through Friday.
-Payment may be made by cash or check.
+A parking decal may be obtained from Central Parking Garage.
+Hours are 7:30 AM to 5:30 PM, Monday through Friday.
 A state vehicle registration slip must be presented in order to register.
 Reduced annual parking rates are available for students in VUMC allied health programs.